hjamal3/raspberrypi_encoder/README.md

 # raspberrypi_encoder
 Using rotary encoders for Raspberry Pi via dtoverlay.
 This Python program creates a thread which runs the encoder code in the background once you create the Encoder object!
+Tested on Raspbian and Ubuntu 20.04
-Add the following to /boot/config.txt:
+On Raspbian the following to the bottom of /boot/config.txt:
 ```
 dtoverlay = rotary_encoder, pin_a=5, pin_b=6, relative_axis=1
 ```
 where pin_a is the Channel A, pin_b is your Channel B of your encoder.
+On Ubuntu please edit /boot/firmware/config.txt.

 To use in your code, first install evdev for Python:
 ```